-Now that you understood the basic concept, let’s move on to accumulators in $group stage.
+Now that you understood the basic concept, let’s move on to accumulators in the

-Accumulator operators are essentially the functions which are applied to fields of input documents other than fields which are “grouped” under “_id”.
+Accumulator operators are essentially the functions that are applied to fields of input documents other than fields that are “grouped” under “_id”.

-In other words, only fields which you can output in $group other than _id, should be accumulated using accumulator operator.
+In other words, only fields that you can output in the

-All the following sections of this post will give you a fair idea of accumulator operators in $group.
+All the following sections of this post will give you a fair idea of accumulator operators in the

 $push operator pushes the fields in the expression into an array.
 You will get more clarity with the example.